famoser/docs/docs/communicate/conflicts.md

 observe and describe current situation/communication pattern ("we are annoying each other because ...").
 then propose an alternative approach focusing on interests & targets ("how can we reach our target of...").

-appeal to the noble cause of each participant
+appeal to the noble cause of each participant.

-change to an interest based discussion to preserve face (interests do not need to change, only positions do!)
+change to an interest based discussion to preserve face (interests do not change, only positions need to!).

 ### principled negotiation

-separate the people from the problem (work towards mutual agreement, actively listen and interpret in their favot)
+separate the people from the problem (work towards mutual agreement, actively listen and interpret in their favorite).
-focus on interests not positions (stand in their shoes to find out why / why not)
+focus on interests not positions (stand in their shoes to find out why / why not).
-invent options for mutual gain (do not finish negotiation until both parties have been heard
+invent options for mutual gain (do not finish negotiation until both parties have been heard.
-insist on using objective criteria (find out intentions and never give in to pressure)
+insist on using objective criteria (find out intentions and never give in to pressure).
-work on your BATNA (but do not let it hinder you to find the best possible outcome)
+work on your BATNA (but do not let it hinder you to find the best possible outcome).

-## further research

-- Conflict Dynamic Profile
-- Aggression Questionnaire (Buss & Perry)